opengauss-mirror/docs/content/en/docs/Developerguide/create-table.md

     -   COMPRESSION

         Specifies the compression level of table data.
 It determines the compression ratio and time.
 Generally, the higher the level of compression, the higher the ratio, the longer the time; and the lower the level of compression, the lower the ratio, the shorter the time.
 The actual compression ratio depends on the distribution mode of table data loaded.
-Row-store tables do not support compression.
+By default, **COMPRESSION=NO** is added to row-store tables.

         Value range: